SheerSt/pokewilds/README.md

  - Gloria back sprite - Gargoyle on discord and LunaMaddalena on deviantart
  - Mint back sprite - LunaMaddalena on deviantart (edit by Badsy the Edgecat on discord)
  - Mark back sprite - LunaMaddalena on deviantart (edit by LuxBeacon on discord)
- - Lunick, Summer, Kellyn overworld and back sprites - LuxBeacon on discord
+ - Lunick, Summer, Kellyn, Ben overworld and back sprites - LuxBeacon on discord
+ - Victor back sprite - CuervoTerras on discord
+ - Victor overworld sprites - LuxBeacon and SkwovetSquire on discord

-Music:
+### Music:
+ - X/Y Snowbelle City demake - Seiiccubus on discord and YouTube
+ - RSE Mount Chimney demake - Seiiccubus on discord and YouTube
+ - D/P Valor Lakefront demake - Seiiccubus on discord and YouTube
+ - D/P Solaceon Town demake - Seiiccubus on discord and YouTube
+ - B/W Route 6 demake - Seiiccubus on discord and YouTube
  - Diamond/Pearl League demake - Seiiccubus on discord and youtube
  - Black/White Dreamyard demake - Seiiccubus on discord and youtube
  - Diamond/Pearl Route 216 demake - Seiiccubus on discord and youtube